-Prerequisite(s): 420-351 CAM for Multi-Axis Machining and 420-353 CAM for CNC Lathe
+Prerequisite(s): 444-367 MasterCam Advanced and 420-353 CAM for CNC Lathe

 444-367 | MasterCam Advanced // 2 Credits

 This course will provide the student with an advanced knowledge base of a CAD/CAM software using MasterCam.
 The purpose of this course is to apply the software to create solid models, utilize the Work Coordinate Systems (WCS), import geometry files created by other CAD systems, create High Speed Dynamic Tool Paths to wireframe geometry and solid features using advanced cutting tools, and apply machining technologies and processing strategies.
 This course is designed to prepare the student to work with advanced technologies in the integration of Solid Modeling and High Speed Dynamic Toolpaths.